 The following documents are required to get accredited to the UN Environment Assembly:

-- Letter requesting accreditation on the organization’s letterhead, signed and dated;
+- Attach letter requesting accreditation on the organization’s letterhead signed and dated;

-- Certi¬fied copy of constitution/charter and/or statutes/by-laws and amendments to those documents, and list of partners if any;
+- Attach certified copy of constitution/charter and/or statutes/by-laws and amendments to those documents, and list of partners if any;

-- Certified copy of certificate of registration which must include a stamp of the government authority that issued it;
+- Attach certified copy of the certificate of registration which must include a stamp of the government authority that issued it;

-- Proof of non-pro¬fit-making status, e.g. registration certificate or audited financial reports;
+- Attach proof of non-profit-making status, e.g. registration certificate or audited financial reports;

-- Proof of engagement in the ¬field of environment e.g. annual reports; conference and seminar reports; recent press releases and copies of media statements; newsletters and other periodicals;
+- Attach proof of engagement in the field of environment e.g. annual reports; conference and seminar reports; recent press releases and copies of media statements; newsletters and other periodicals;

-- Account of the international scope of its activities; such as headquarters and regional offices in different countries, evidence of engagement in more than one country, evidence of engagement with international organizations, activities that have impact beyond one country
+- Account of the international scope of its activities; such as headquarters and regional offices in different countries, evidence of engagement in more than one country, evidence of engagement with international organizations, activities that have an impact beyond one country.